Best Best Reviews

 • Provides clear guidelines for ethical decision-making

-• Emphasizes moral principles and virtues
+• Emphasizes the importance of moral duties and obligations

-• Promotes moral consistency and integrity
+• Promotes consistency and integrity in behavior

 Cons